-- 1. Go to Basic > Wireless. - 2.
+- 1. Go to Basic > Wireless or Advanced > Wireless > Wireless Settings. - 2.
 The wireless radio is enabled by default.
 If you want to disable the wireless function of the router, just clear the Enable check boxes.
-In this case, all the wireless settings will be invalid. - > To change the wireless network name (SSID) and wireless password: - 1.
-Go to Basic > Wireless. - Enter a new SSID (32 characters at most) in the Network Name (SSID) field and a new password in the Password field and click Save.
+In this case, all the wireless settings will be invalid.

+To change the wireless network name (SSID) and wireless password:

+- 1. Go to Basic > Wireless or Advanced > Wireless > Wireless Settings. - Enter a new SSID (32 characters at most) in the Network Name (SSID) field and a new password in the Password field and click Save.
 The SSID and password are case-sensitive.